MinaGirgis2000/MinaGirgis2000.github.io/school.md

 These are the classes that I took so far in my freshman and sophomore years:

-**_DISCLAIMER:_** My school does not allow me to take AP classes for some subjects not until I complete the honors level of the class such as with Science, English, German, and some electives.
+**_DISCLAIMER:_** My school does not allow me to take AP classes for some subjects not until I complete the honors level of the class such as with Science and some electives.

 9th Grade:
 - Science: Biology H